AhmedMHAM/BusinessPlus-RProject/README.md

 Inroduction to RProject ?

-1. Use the models of predict financial failure companies - in our study we are using ten models (Z-Score- Taffler and Tisshow -.....)
+1- Use the models of predict financial failure companies - in our study we are using ten models (Z-Score- Taffler and Tisshow -

+A-Score.....)

 2- Applying models of failure to companies to be studied during the previous several years.